MELJOESTEIN/C-learning/README.md

 ### Difference between C and C++
 C++ was developed as an extension of C, and both languages have almost the same syntax The main difference between C and C++ is that C++ support classes and objects, while C does not.

+## Get Started
+This tutorial will teach you the very basics of C.

+It is not necessary to have any prior programming experience.